Details

 I enjoyed the first 11 episodes and spent the rest of them (except the finale) in self inflicted pain with every torturous scene.
 The FL starts great and the ML nails it, but then everything takes a turn for the worse.
 They manage to put a bow on this mutilated package in episode 16, leaving me with a sense of closure.
 But it honestly wasn't worth the frustration.

 Since I really had love for this drama in the first half, I feel super conflicted over the rating.
 I would have given the first 10 episodes at least 9.5, but the last several have to drag it down a minimum of 2 points.
-It doesn't feel right giving it a 6 or lower because the episodes that I liked were fun while they lasted and Lee Min Ki is such a fox, so 7.5
+It doesn't feel right giving it a 6 or lower because the episodes that I liked were fun while they lasted and I find Lee Min Ki extremely attractive, so 7

 Read More